CubeGamer13/CubeGamer13/README.md

 - 🎮 I’m interested in gaming/tech
 - 💻 I’m currently learning C++
 - ➕ I’m looking to collaborate on anything
-- 📫 How to reach me DM me on Discord or my email
+- 📫 How to reach me DM me on Discord

-- ⚡ Fun fact: I'm a Cube
+CURRENT PROJECTS:

 <!---
 CubeGamer13/CubeGamer13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.